-1) Title Page: Enter proposal title (maximum 150 characters, including spaces).
+- 1) Title Page: Enter proposal title (maximum 150 characters, including spaces). - 2) Download Templates and Instructions: Access a copy of these guidelines and download a biosketch template if you have not already completed one.
+Instructions on completing your ORCID are also provided in this section.

-- 2) Download Templates & Instructions: Access a copy of these guidelines and download a biosketch template if you have not already completed one. - 3) Enable Other Users to Access this Proposal: Use this optional section to grant access to coinvestigators or collaborators, so they may review or enter information into the application. - 4) Applicant/PI: This section should auto-populate from the professional profile.
+- 3) Enable Other Users to Access this Proposal: Use this optional section to grant access to coinvestigators or collaborators, so they may review or enter information into the application. - 4) Applicant/PI: This section should auto-populate from the professional profile.
 Double-check that the information is complete and correct.
 If it is not, click Edit Professional Profile to update the information.
-Indicate whether you are an early career or established investigator. - 5) Institution & Contacts: Information should auto-populate from your profile. - 6) Co-Principal Investigators/Collaborators: Enter contact information for co-PIs and/or collaborators.
-Typically, Co-PIs are co-funded by the grant whereas collaborators are not. - 7) Abstract: Answer the questions in each box according to the instructions below: - a.
-Lay Summary: The lay summary will be reviewed by a member of CURE's Lay Review Council.
+Indicate whether you are an early career or established investigator.
+CURE Epilepsy now requires an ORCID iD with all full proposal submissions.
+If your ORCID iD is not already provided on this page, enter your identifier in your Professional Profile by clicking Edit Professional Profile.
+Detailed instructions may be accessed in Step 2 of the on-line application Download Templates and Instructions. - 5) Institution and Contacts: Information should auto-populate from your profile. - 6) Collaborators/Co-Principal Investigator: Enter contact information for co-PIs and/or collaborators.
+Typically, Co-PIs are co-funded by the grant whereas collaborators are not. - 7) Abstract and Keywords: Answer the questions in each box according to the instructions below: - a.
+Lay Summary: The lay summary will be reviewed by a member of CURE Epilepsy's Lay Review Council.
 Please take special care to describe the proposed work and its potential to contribute to the development of a transformative therapy in language appropriate for a nonscientific audience.
 Include the following: - i.
 Project Goals: Bulleted list of goal(s) for the project. - ii.
 Aims: Bulleted list of how those goals will be tested. - iii.
 Deliverables: Bulleted list of tangible deliverables to result from this work, if successful. - iv.
 Impact: Briefly explain how the work, if successful, will contribute a new, transformative treatment or prevention that improves the lives of those with or at risk for epilepsy.
 In this section, you may also explain the next steps in your research plan once the goals of your proposed project have been achieved. - b.
-Scientific Summary: Please provide a brief (250 word) scientific abstract of your project. - 8) Budget Period Detail: Provide a detailed budget that is itemized and aligned with the scientific milestones identified in the proposal.
-Each specific aim is considered a milestone.
-The maximum budget for this award is \$250,000 USD over 2 years.
-Include an itemized list of how funds will be used for each specific aim within the proposal, e.g., salary, fringe benefits, supplies, animals, disposables, vendor costs (if work will be sourced to a third party), travel.
-There is a travel cap of \$1,500 USD for international applicants and \$1,000 USD for U.S. applicants per year, which can be budgeted for a maximum of 2 investigators (the PI and Co-PI).
-Limited equipment purchases that are required to complete goals will be considered but must be clearly justified.
-Please note that indirect costs and institutional overhead are not provided.
-All expenses must be converted to U.S. dollars (USD).
+Scientific Summary: Please provide a brief (250 word) scientific abstract of your project. - c.
+Keywords: Please select at least three and no more than seven keywords that are appropriate to the proposed project.
+The keywords will be used to align proposals with appropriate scientific peer reviewers. - 8) Specific Aims and Milestones: Each specific aim should have a clearly defined outcome or milestone.
+For example, a specific aim testing the efficacy of a novel therapy in-vivo might have a milestone such as: Identify a novel compound that results in >50% seizure reduction in at least 40-60% of treated animals after 3 months of treatment.
+For each aim and associated milestone enter a short and long description.